Hank the Cowdog: Characters

 Drover: Drover is a younger dog who lives on the ranch with Hank as his best friend.
 Hank refers to him as his assistant, or as a "little mutt" when Hank is angry with him.
 Unlike Hank, Drover has no delusions of grandeur and enjoys spending most his time staying out of trouble and sleeping (16 hours a day according to Hank), often engaging in useless tasks he invents for himself.
 Drover is lazy and tends to be wimpy and not helpful when it comes to helping Hank with tasks.
 In The Case of the Car-Barkaholic Dog, for example, Hank observes that while he is helping the cowboys with the cattle herding, Drover spends the afternoon chewing on an old horn, buries it, and then promptly forgets where it is buried.
 He is also unashamedly timid, and frequently avoids "the call of duty" by pretending to have a bad leg.
 Drover has a great deal of curiosity and often asks Hank obscure questions such as "Why does the moon rise in the evening and set in the morning?"
 Hank rarely knows the answer to these questions, but this doesn't stop him from providing ones.
 Drover often appears to have more common sense than Hank, which allows him to avoid getting into many of the same catastrophes Hank creates for himself.
 However, he is not very smart, frequently taking figures of speech literally, and misunderstanding the military jargon which Hank often uses.
 Drover appears in every story in the series, with the exception of A1: The Homeless Pooch.

-Sally May: Sally May is the wife of High Loper and the mother of Little Alfred and Baby Molly.
+Sally May: Sally May is married to High Loper and the mother of Little Alfred and Baby Molly.
 She is a housewife who enjoys parties and often serves as a civilizing check on her cowboy husband.
 She is often high-strung, particularly in "The Case of the Killer Stud Horse" and "The Phantom in the Mirror", when she has company coming over.
 Pete the Barn Cat is her favorite pet and she is affectionate towards both him and Drover.
 She dislikes Hank, however, and frequently gets angry at him for coming into her yard, her house or fighting with Pete.
 Her most common response when angered is to try to hit him with her broom.
 Despite this Hank often seems to think that Sally May secretly respects him.
 In reality, her feelings fluctuate between disgust and temporary respect as Hank usually follows up his shenanigans with an act of heroism.